-The Organization for Community Health Outreach (OCHO) was created to serve the health needs of the rural poor.
+The Organization for Community Health Outreach (OCHO) is a Maryland-based non-profit organization that was created to serve the health needs of the rural poor.
 In remote areas of Central America, rural inhabitants lack the most basic of medical services.
 It is the objective of OCHO to provide quality medical care while developing sustainable health services to the public.

 After Hurricane Mitch devastated Honduras in 1998, the third poorest country in the Western Hemisphere, a partnership between the Church of the Redeemer (Baltimore, MD) and the Honduran Episcopal Diocese was sealed over the next two years.
 In 2000 a medical team was organized to provide healthcare to one of the most underserved and remote areas of Honduras.
 Atíma, a town of roughly 10,000 people in the mountains of the Santa Barbara department was selected.